SeaGL/seagl.github.io/_archive-sessions/2024/the-free-software-movement.md

   pretalx_url: https://pretalx.seagl.org/2024/speaker/P3ZMUL/
   biography: |-
     Craig came to work for the Free Software Foundation as a Copyright and Licensing Associate at the end of 2018.
 Prior to the FSF, Craig worked as a PC/Network Technician for the City of Eugene, Oregon for twelve years.
 Besides the desire to see free software thrive, Craig also envisions a world where everyone's inner light shines bright.

-    (I would like to update this if possible)
 abstract: |-
   This is talk detailing how I came to the free software movement, what it means to me, and why discussing freedom is more important than